pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: distance_to

-      | :sl:`calculates the Euclidean distance to a given vector.`
+      | :sl:`Calculates the Euclidean distance to a given vector.`
       | :sg:`distance_to(Vector2) -> float`

       .. ## Vector2.distance_to ##

    .. method:: distance_squared_to

-      | :sl:`calculates the squared Euclidean distance to a given vector.`
+      | :sl:`Calculates the squared Euclidean distance to a given vector.`
       | :sg:`distance_squared_to(Vector2) -> float`

       .. ## Vector2.distance_squared_to ##

    .. method:: move_towards

-      | :sl:`returns a vector moved toward the target by a given distance.`
+      | :sl:`Returns a vector moved toward the target by a given distance.`
       | :sg:`move_towards(Vector2, float) -> Vector2`

       Returns a Vector which is moved towards the given Vector by a given